 \subsection{Diameter}

-The diameter of the network \citep{costa2007characterization} as being related only to the larger geodesic path of the graph, is a measure less informative than the average path length, once the latter takes into account all the minimum paths of the network.
-The diameter reflects the length of the largest minimum path, representing the largest distance existent on the network\footnote{Assuming that the graph is connected.}.
+The diameter of the network \citep{costa2007characterization}, once related only to the larger geodesic path of the graph, is a less informative measure than the average path length once the latter takes into account all the minimum paths of the network.
+The diameter reflects the length of the largest minimum path, representing the maximum distance existent on the network\footnote{Assuming that the graph is connected.}.

-The experimental results reveal a considerable increase in the length of the diameter of the networks on Theta, Alpha and Beta bands, which occurred one and a half minutes after the administration of the anesthetics (see Fig.5).
-Such result supports the conclusions obtained analysing the average path length, that the global transmission of information is reduced during the induced state of anesthesia.
+The experimental results reveal a considerable increase in the length of the diameter of the networks on the Theta, Alpha, and Beta bands, which occurred one and a half minutes after the administration of the anesthetics (see \hyperlink{FIGURE5}{$Figure \cdot 5$}).
+Such a result supports the conclusions obtained by analyzing the average path length, that the global transmission of information is reduced during general anesthesia.